- Not a substitute for professional veterinary help.

-You could set a clock by the regularity of some dog’s bowels.
+However, for adults, you could set a clock by the regularity of some dog’s bowels.
 In general, expect that they will need to poop 8-12 hours after digesting their previous meal.
 For many dogs, that works out to be mornings and evenings.
 The truth is, though, that every dog poops a little differently.
 Whatever time of day they regularly go is what’s normal for them.

 If your dog is slow to get down to business, try taking them for a walk.
 Most dogs poop more easily on a walk because exercise makes food move faster through the large intestine.
 You could also attempt to encourage their bowel movements by pairing them with a cue like “Go poop!”

 Just like humans, it’s not unusual for your dog to occasionally have to poop at random or unexpected times.
-This may be stress-related or it may simply come down to how much food they got at their last meal (yeah, we saw you slip your pup a table scrap or two at dinner!)
-If your dog has eaten more food than normal or foods that are not part of their regular diet, expect that they’ll need an extra walk to take care of business.
+This may be stress-related or it may simply come down to how much food they got at their last meal (yeah, we saw you slip your pup a table scrap or two at dinner!).
+If your dog has eaten more food than normal, or foods that are not part of their regular diet, expect that they’ll need an extra walk to take care of business.

 While doggy pooping behavior often tends towards diarrhea or excessive pooping, the opposite is also common.
-Dogs who are constipated may need a little extra help from the hoomans to get the plumbing working again.
+Dogs who are constipated may need a little extra help from the humans to get the plumbing working again.

 If your dog is constipated, try adding extra fiber to their diet either temporarily or permanently.
 Canned pumpkin, wheat bran or Metamucil (which is safe for pups) can be easily mixed with either dry kibble or wet food.
 Another way to grease the gears is increasing exercise.
 Physical activity gets food moving through the digestive system more quickly.

 If neither of these adjustments solve the problem, there may be something more serious going on.
 Dogs are prone to inflammation of the ducts of the anal sacs which can make it difficult and painful for them to poop.
-If you’ve noticed your dog scooting on their rear, their anal sacks may need to be cleared.
+If you’ve noticed your dog scooting on their rear, their anal sacs may need to be cleared.
 Both vets and groomers can “express” the anal glands to unblock them.